-- Answering an incoming call.
+- · Answering an incoming call.

 - Ending a call.

-- Using privacy mode.

 - Dialing a number.

-- Redialing.
+- · Redialing.

 - · Call waiting notification.

 - Caller ID.

 Other features, such as text messaging using Bluetooth and automatic phonebook download, are phone-dependent features.
-To check your phone's compatibility, see your phone's manual and visit www.SYNCMyRide.com, www.SYNCMyRide.ca or www.syncmaroute.ca.

-Pairing a Phone for the First Time
+Pairing a Phone

 Wirelessly pairing your phone with SYNC allows you to make and receive hands-free calls.